Wine Cookies with Hazelnuts

 Preparation

-• First, chop the hazelnuts not too finely nor too coarsely and set aside.
+• First, chop the hazelnuts not too finely, nor too coarsely, and set aside.

-Bake the donuts at 350°F for 20-25 minutes until golden brown.
+Bake the cookies at 350°F for 20-25 minutes until golden.

 Silvana’s Tips